AlexanderJCS/JANGL/docs/guide_text_rendering.md

 # Text Rendering

-Creating and displaying text to the screen is easy.
+This guide will show how to render text to the screen using JANGL.
+This guide assumes you have already read the [quickstart guide](/README.md#quickstart-guide).

 ## Hiero
 The first step is to [download the Hiero software](https://libgdx.com/wiki/tools/hiero).
 This application will be used to create font files.
 If you do not want to use Hiero, you can also download the Arial font files [here](/src/test/resources/demo/font).